The simple answer would be a big “NO”

 1. Choose which debt to handle first

 If you have multiple credit cards, payday loans, medical bills, and other unsecured debts, then you should focus on settling one debt at a time.
 Use one of the following methods:

-- Pay off the debt with the highest interest rate.
+- Pay off your debt with the highest interest rate.
 This debt may cost you the most in interest, so settling it off first may save you money.
-You should make the minimum payments on all other credit cards and regular installments on loans.
+You must make minimum payments on all other credit cards and regular installments on loans.
 Once you pay that debt off, you may target the next account with the highest interest rate.

-- Pay off the account with the smallest debt balance.
-This may cost you more as you are ignoring the higher interest debts.
-However, this strategy might give you a positive momentum as you’ll be paying off an account sooner than you think.
+- Pay off your account with the smallest debt balance.
+This may cost you more as you are ignoring higher interest debts.
+However, this strategy might give you positive momentum as you’ll be paying off an account sooner than you think.
 As you pay off one account, your confidence may get a boost.

 If you want, you may negotiate with the creditor at any point in time.